EnzoThome-et/EnzoThome-et/README.md

 ## I'm a Junior Full Stack Developer!!

-- 🌱 I’m currently learning NestJS
+- 🌱 I’m currently learning about GraphQL
 - ⚡ Fun fact: I love to read books and listen classical music

 ### Connect with me: